CONSTITUTION OF THE CORNELL UNIVERSITY COLLEGE DEMOCRATS

 Make every effort to attend all Cornell Democrats meetings and events;

-Keep the rest of the Executive Board informed as to all actions he or she is taking on behalf of the Cornell Democrats;
+Keep other members of the Executive Board informed as to all actions they take on behalf of the Cornell Democrats;

 Make every effort to welcome new and returning members at meetings and events.